jmaslak/resume/README.md

 To compile the resume, you must have LaTeX installed with many other modules.
 I recommend the TeX-live distribution.

-In addition, one commercial font was used, Adobe Jenson Pro and Acumin Pro, which are commercial and thus not included in this repository.
+In addition, two commercial fonts were used, Adobe Jenson Pro and Acumin Pro, which are commercial and thus not included in this repository.
 To compile the resume, you will either need to legally obtain these fonts or modify the